-Lead-acid batteries contain sulfuric acid and only trained and authorized personnel should handle them.
+Lead-acid batteries contain sulfuric acid.
+Only trained and authorized personnel should handle them.
 When talking about lead-acid batteries, people usually call sulfuric acid "battery acid" or the "electrolyte".
-An electrolyte is general term used to describe a non-metallic substance like acids like sulfuric acid or salts that can conduct electricity when dissolved in water.
+An electrolyte is a general term used to describe a non-metallic substance like sulfuric acid or salts that can conduct electricity when dissolved in water.

-- Charge batteries only in approved, ventilated battery-charging areas.
+- Charge batteries only in approved, well ventilated battery-charging areas.

 - Install a safety shower and an eyewash station in a battery-charging area.